The Jail is closed for a preservation project.

 Volunteering and Donations

 We’ll be honest: a small museum in a small mountain town can’t function without the support and generosity of our residents and visitors.
 While there’s no admission fee to visit the Frisco Historic Park & Museum, we always welcome volunteers and donations.
-There are a few ways for both locals and faraway friends to support the Frisco Historic Park & Museum, whether as a volunteer, donor, or by contributing to our 40th anniversary history-gathering project, Frisco As I Remember.
+There are a few ways for both locals and faraway friends to support the Frisco Historic Park & Museum, whether as a volunteer or a donor.

 Programs & Events